hydraulic-software/conveyor/guidebook/docs/continuous-integration.md

 ### Building from GitHub Actions, running Conveyor outside

-GitHub Actions has a couple of limitations that require workarounds:
+You may want to run Conveyor locally if you have a code signing USB key.
+Downloading files from GitHub Actions has a couple of limitations that require workarounds:

 1. No direct download links for artifacts exported from jobs.
 2. Can only export files using zips, and those zips don't preserve UNIX file permissions.